scala-network/onion-scala-blockchain-explorer/README.md

-# Onion Monero Blockchain Explorer
+# Onion Scala Blockchain Explorer

-Currently available Monero blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available Scala blockchain explorers have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,